apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 SAML2 service provider metadata used and managed during [delegated authentication](../integration/Delegate-Authentication-SAML.html) can now be stored in relational databases.

+### Testing Strategy

+The collection of end-to-end browser tests based on Puppeteer continue to grow to cover more use cases and scenarios.
+At the moment, total number of jobs stands at approximately `378` distinct scenarios.
+The overall test coverage of the CAS codebase is approximately `94%`.

 ### Authentication Geolocation via Maxmind

 Geolocating authentication requests via Maxmind can now support [Maxmind Web Services](../authentication/GeoTracking-Authentication-Requests.html).